isomerpages/sciencecentre-emag/_stories/Environment/Edible Cutlery: An Appetising Answer to Plastic Waste.md

 both worlds!
 With a waffle cone shaped as a spoon, you can simply eat the spoon as you devour the ice cream.</p>
 <p>However, the Crunch Cutlery team’s commitment to sustainability didn’t
-stop at simply making edible cutlery.&nbsp; Zero waste is not achievable just by making edible products, especially when food products come with packaging.
-To that end, Crunch Cutlery has been working with A*STAR on satellite manufacturing. &nbsp;</p>
+stop at simply making edible cutlery.
+Achieving zero waste involves more than just created edible products, as even these items often require packaging.
+To that end, Crunch Cutlery has been working with A*STAR on satellite manufacturing.
+&nbsp;</p>
 <p>Though Crunch Cutlery saw a great start to their business, they also realised
 that there is a need to upscale their products further.
 Hence, a collaboration between <a href="https://www.a-star.edu.sg/simtech/innovation-factory/our-work/crunch-cutlery" rel="noopener noreferrer nofollow" target="_blank">Crunch Cutlery and Innovation Factory @ SIMTech</a> was